tsamitt/sql-injection-testing-and-remediation/README.md

 - `remediation.md` - Secure development recommendations
 - `lessons-learned.md` - Key takeaways from the project

-## Important Note

-This project is for educational purposes only.
-It does not provide exploit tooling or instructions for attacking real systems.
-The focus is on understanding risk and learning secure development practices.

 ## Why This Matters

 SQL injection remains one of the most well-known web application security risks.
 Learning how to recognize and prevent it is important for developers, system analysts, and cybersecurity professionals.